-Faculty Program Committee Todd W. Rayne, Chair (Geology) Eugene W. Domack (Geology) Hilke A. Kayser (Economics)
+Faculty Program Committee Todd W. Rayne, Chair (Geology) Eugene W. Ďomack (Geology) William A. Pfitsch (Biology)

-William A. Pfitsch (F,S) (Biology) Ernest H. Williams (Biology) (S) Paul Gary Wyckoff (Government) (F)
+Ernest H. Williams (Biology) Paul Gary Wyckoff (Government)

 Environmental Studies concerns human interaction with the world in which we live.
-Courses in this interdisciplinary field are contributed by a number of departments and programs.
-The minor in Environmental Studies consists of five courses, including 150; three courses chosen from the environmental course list, at least one of which must be above the 100 level; and a fifth course chosen from either the environmental or the related-course list.
+A number of departments and programs contribute to courses in this interdisciplinary field .
+The minor in Environmental Studies consists of five courses, including 150; three courses chosen from the Environmental Studies course list, at least one of which must be above the 100-level; and a fifth course chosen from either the Environmental Studies course list or the related course list.
 A student may count at most two courses from a single department toward the minor.
 The four electives must include at least one course from within and one course from outside the natural sciences.
 Some of these courses have prerequisites that are not specified below.

 150S Society and the Environment.
 An introduction to environmental studies.
 Emphasis on scientific understanding of the causes and implications of, and potential solutions for, problems that result from human abuse of the environment.
 Several current environmental problems examined within scientific, historical, sociological and economic contexts.
 (Same as Biology 150.)
-Maximum enrollment, 40.
-Pfitsch.
+Diggins.